adamehler/CS178_Project1/README.md

 This project is intended to demonstrate the ability to host a flaskapp webpage that integrates data from RDS and a DynamoDB table.
 It was created to showcase basic understanding of setting up a flask application and CRUD operations.

 ## Description
 This project utilizes a flask web application to host a web page that allows users to automatically access and mutate data within a DynamoDB table.
+The user can create, modify, and delete entries.
 The data returned from DynamoDB is then joined with a database from an RDS instance using SQL.

 ### Features of application
 * Create, Read, Update, Delete user information